onaio/help/faqs/_posts/2016-10-27-faq-basemaps.md

 >**Note:**<br/>
 >
 Ona supports vector tiles on all basemaps.
 Vector tiles are able to deliver large amounts of geographic data in small chunks to a browser or client app.
 This results in a few key benefits:
-<br><br>
   * Styling - As vectors, tiles can be styled when requested allowing one to create maps using many styles on global data;
-<br><br>
   * Size - Vector tiles are small, enabling high resolution maps, faster loading times, and efficient caching; and
-<br><br>
   * The combination of tile access performance and vector drawing allows the tiles to adapt to any display resolution, which often varies across devices.